 - policy and strategy

 - secure software

 More information about these roles and the skills you'll need for them can be found at Cyber Security Challenge UK.

-Currently there are nearly a hundred university degrees in the UK with 'cyber security' or similar in the title (at a mix of undergraduate and postgraduate level), and it can be difficult to navigate this range of courses, each with differing specialities.
+There are nearly a hundred university degrees in the UK with 'cyber security' or similar in the title (at a mix of undergraduate and postgraduate level), and it can be difficult to navigate this range of courses, each with differing specialities.
 To help with this, GCHQ has developed a degree certification programme in collaboration with academic colleagues, consulting with stakeholders in academia, industry and government.
-The scheme offers certification for undergraduate (Bachelors and integrated Masters) and postgraduate Masters degrees.

 GCHQ certification can help students choose a cyber security degree that has been assessed by an independent expert panel as providing well-defined and appropriate content, delivered to a high standard in excellent facilities by knowledgeable and skilled staff.
 Students who choose these courses can be assured of receiving an education that is relevant to the UK's current and future needs, which will provide them with a firm foundation for their future careers.

-So far 20 degrees at 15 different universities across the UK have achieved certification, and another round of certifications will take place in April 2017.
+So far a total of 24 degrees at 17 different universities across the UK have achieved certification.
 For more details of the scheme and the currently certified degrees, visit GCHQ certified degrees.